bakks/butterfish/README.md

   - Edit your prompts in a YAML file.
   - Generate and cache embeddings for text files.
   - Search and ask GPT questions based on those embeddings.
-- Experimenting with several modes of LLM invocation:
+- Experimenting with different modes of LLM invocation:
   - Command Line: directly from command line with `butterfish <cmd>`, e.g. `butterfish gencmd 'list all .go files in current directory'`.
-  - Persistent Console: The butterfish console, a persistent window for talking to LLMs.
-  - Wrapped Shell: Wrap a local command and control it from the console, e.g. run a shell, another shell solves the error you just saw.
+  - Wrapped Shell: start with a Capital letter to prompt the LLM, prompts and autocomplete see recent history.
 - External contribution and feedback highly encouraged.
 Submit a PR!

 ## Installation / Authentication